Qualcomm Snapdragon 888: all the new upgrades coming to flagship phones

 What's even better, is the improvement in response time doesn't require any further implementation from manufacturers or game developers - it will improve input for all games, across all genres, right out of the box.

-A new Snapdragon 888 gaming feature which will requirement work from developers is variable rate shading.
+A new Snapdragon 888 gaming feature which will require work from developers is variable rate shading.

 Overall, Qualcomm says its new Adreno 660 GPU in the 888 offers 35% faster graphics rendering and 20% better power efficiency over its predecessor.